paramraghavan/beginners-py-learn/README.md

 #  What does the init method do in a Class defination?
 Why is it necessary? (etc.)

--The first argument of every class method, including init, is always a reference to the current instance of the class.
+- The first argument of every class method, including init, is always a reference to the current instance of the class.
 By convention, this argument is always named self.
 In the init method, self refers to the newly created object; in other class methods, it refers to the instance whose method was called.

 - **Python doesn't force you on using "self".
 You can give it any name you want.
 But remember the first argument in a method definition is a reference